xteam29/free-sleep/INSTALLATION.md

 ---

-### 15. With a device connected to the SAME Wi-Fi network you set up in step 11, navigate to your pod's IP address (port 3000)
+### 14. With a device connected to the SAME Wi-Fi network you set up in step 11, navigate to your pod's IP address (port 3000)

 SET YOUR TIME ZONE, OR ELSE SCHEDULING WILL NOT WORK!
 This can be done on the settings page of the web app.
-See screenshot below
+See screenshot below.
+The site should appear but it should be loading and dulled out.
+(Unless you have the pod plugged into the cover)

 http://192.168.1.50:3000/